Check Out the Evolution of Coffee Culture in 5 Arab Countries

 The coffee industry in the Middle East is expected to see a growth of USD 4.4 billion by 2021, which is proof of the fact that consumption is only going to increase in the future.

 Starbucks, Dunkin’ Donuts, and Coca-Cola-owned Costa Coffee are the three biggest players in the Middle East (with over 9,000 shops in the region as of 2018).
 In short, there has been significant growth in speciality coffee shops.
+Have you tried any of these specialty coffee shops during your travels in the Arab World?
+Tell us about your experience in the comment section.

 Check out Arab America’s blog here!